Bambarey History, Family Crest & Coats of Arms

 Early History of the Bambarey family

-Another 119 words (8 lines of text) are included under the topic Early Bambarey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bambarey research.
+Another 60 words (4 lines of text) are included under the topic Early Bambarey History in all our PDF Extended History products and printed products wherever possible.

 Bambarey Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Bambarey were recorded, including Banbury, Bandbury, Bandebury, Bandury, Bambury, Bamberry and many more.

 Early Notables of the Bambarey family (pre 1700)